-Could option be given for a Mandatory event?
-Yes.
-An option sequence could be used to describe the results of the event.

-CS: Should not the above line be removed?
-It is after all quite out of date.

 The option code and option number are mandatory in the MT 564 (and MT 566).
 Any options added by the account servicer should be added after the issuer's options in numerical terms.

 It is recommended that in the MT 564, the options numbering follow these rules: